Online Summer Camp

 • What happens if I have more than one child signed up for camp?
 Can they share a computer for this new online format?

 No, this is not recommended.
 It would be better for their overall camp experience if they each had their own dedicated device, even if they're in the same group/class.

-• How does the Final Performance work, now that all classes are online?
+• How does the Final Movie work, now that all classes are online?

-We are still going to offer a free Final Performance for all the campers to participate in, which will be made available for a live viewing on the Sunday evening after the last day of camp.
+The Final Movie will be made available for a live viewing on the Sunday evening after the last day of camp for each session.
 Many of the classes they'll take during the three week run of the camp will be geared towards creating the content for this performance.
 Similar to final performances that they may have participated in in the past, each camper will perform in a song, a dance, and an acting scene.
-For many of them, the song and dance will be combined.
-All of the campers will, at some point in the three weeks of camp, have their performances recorded.
+The song and dance will be combined into a music video.
+All of the campers will, at some point in the three weeks of camp, need to spend time outside of class to film their parts for their movie, as well as for their music video.
 The teachers will then take that footage and edit it all together into a large variety show.
 This show will then be aired live on Sunday night for the campers, their family, and their friends to watch!
-You can watch an original piece that Mr. Josh wrote and edited (using his Saturday Improv Class students as the actors) here to give you an idea of what one of the scenes might look like.
+You can watch some of our original pieces from last summer here to give you an idea of what one of the movies might look like.

-• How can we watch the Final Performance?
+• How can we watch the Final Movie?

 • What is The Wrap Party?